Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Wave-Wave interactions in the scale separated limit

-To derive the transport equation, we take take definition (\ref{Wigner}), differentiate it with respect to time, use Hamilton's equation of motion (\ref{fieldequation}), with the Hamiltonian (\ref{HamiltonianGeneral}).
-The spatial dependence is made explicit by representing $A(\p_1,\p_2)$ and $a(\p_1)a^{\ast}(\p_2)$ with their corresponding Fourier transforms.
-After a suitable change of variables \cite{WKBHamiltonian,lvov1977fundamentals} one obtains an intermediary expression:
+To derive the transport equation, we take definition (\ref{Wigner}), differentiate it with respect to time, use Hamilton's equation of motion (\ref{fieldequation}), with the Hamiltonian (\ref{HamiltonianGeneral}).
+The spatial dependence is then made explicit by representing $A(\p_1,\p_2)$ and $a(\p_1)a^{\ast}(\p_2)$ with their corresponding Fourier transforms.
+After an inspired change of variables \citep{lvov1977fundamentals,WKBHamiltonian} that maps the ID portion of the resonant manifold, one obtains an intermediary expression: